This B vitamin can work wonders to relieve arthritic pain and stiffness, and much more

 Several researchers have reported excellent results in arthritic patients using niacinamide.
 While niacin opens up the blood vessels near the surface and causes a flushing sensation, niacinamide only opens up the deep blood vessels like those surrounding the joints.

 In cases of moderate arthritis, outstanding results have been produced by taking 1,000 to 1,500 mg a day.
 In more severe cases, as much as 3,000 mg to 4,000 mg have been recommended.
-In all instances, here and in the recommendations listed below, the dosage should be divided into 5 or 6 doses spread throughout the day rather than all at once.
+In all instances, here and in the recommendations listed below, the dosage should be divided into five or six doses spread throughout the day rather than all at once.
 It should also be taken with the knowledge and supervision of your nutritionally oriented doctor.

 Cholesterol and Triglycerides